Follicular Phase: What It Is and How it Impacts You

 What is the Follicular phase?

-The mid-follicular phase is where the follicle (egg) forms which causes oestrogen to increase in your body which leads to ovulation.
-The higher levels of oestrogen lead to the uterus producing a thick lining for the egg to implant there.
+The late-follicular phase is where the follicle (egg) forms which causes estrogen to increase in your body which leads to ovulation.
+The higher levels of estrogen lead to the uterus producing a thick lining for the egg to implant there.

 At this part of the cycle, the egg reaches full maturity.
-Your oestrogen levels start to increase.
+Your estrogen reach their peak.

-Ovulation is the release of the egg to be fertilised.
+Ovulation is the release of the egg to be fertilized.
 If this doesn’t happen, the egg is released in menstruation.

-Your oestrogen levels drop and your progesterone levels start to rise.
-Your energy levels are at their peak where you feel most confident.
+After ovulation, your Estrogen levels drop and your progesterone levels start to rise.

 Luteal phase

-The luteal phase is after ovulation and before menstruation.
-The released egg from ovulation changes the structure that holds the egg into the corpus luteum.
+The Luteal phase is after Ovulation and before menstruation and can be divided into two - the Mid-Luteal phase and the Late Luteal phase.
+During this phase, the released egg from ovulation changes the structure that holds the egg into the corpus luteum.

 The corpus luteum starts to produce progesterone which helps thicken the uterine lining.
-If the egg isn’t fertilised, the corpus luteum stops producing progesterone and releases the uterine lining which starts menstruation.
+If the egg isn’t fertilized, the corpus luteum stops producing progesterone and releases the uterine lining which starts menstruation.

 classification of menstrual cycle phases